-We’ve got a PSA for all you brownie mavens.
-These raspberry cheesecake brownies are more cakey than fudgy.
+These raspberry cheesecake brownies are where cakey chocolate brownies and sigh-inducingly creamy cheesecake collide.
+[Editor’s Note: Just to repeat ourselves, they’re more cakey than fudgy.
 Not that there’s anything wrong with that.
-Just saying, most folks like to know in advance what sorta chocolate craving they’re going to satiate.
-Oh, and don’t skimp on the fresh raspberries.
-As one of our testers commented, “When you get a raspberry <ZING!> you hit the mother lode of flavor, and the recipe comes alive with a slight overload of tart.”
+Just saying, most folks like to know in advance what to expect so they can properly satiate their chocolate craving.]
+You don’t want to skimp on the fresh raspberries.
+As one of our testers commented, “When you get a raspberry, <ZING!> You hit the mother lode of flavor and the recipe comes alive with a slight overload of tart.”
 We couldn’t have said it any better.
+Originally published April 26, 2015.–Renee Schettler Rossi

 Raspberry Cheesecake Brownies Recipe